-Cedar Manor is geared to assist in frail care of patients who require special attention.
+Cedar Care is geared to assist in frail care of patients who require special attention.

-Patients who are bed-bound require special care, for when incapacity forces them to bed and limits their activities, their bodies reacts negatively.
+Patients who are bed-bound require special care, for when incapacity forces them to bed and limits their activities, their bodies react negatively.

 These problems include muscles stiffening and contracting, skin breaking down and forming wounds known as bed sores and their lungs getting wetter and less able to breathe effectively.
 Sometimes small blood clots can form in their blood vessels and cause complications.
 Even the best mattress in the world becomes an uncomfortable prison if you can never escape from it.